Tickety Toc: Season 5 (2016)

+Some mysterious sticky goo starts appearing and gumming up things in Tickety Town.
+Tommy and Tallulah must figure out the source of the mystery goo and how to unstick Pufferty!Pufferty shows a real talent for doing dog train tricks.
+But is he experienced enough to beat three older dog trains in the first ever Tickety Town Dog Train Contest?

 International broadcasts

 Tickety Toc aired on EBS in South Korea.
 Tickety Toc aired on Channel 5, and is now airing on Sky Kids, in the United Kingdom.
 In the United States, all episodes of Tickety Toc aired from 2012 until 2018 on the Nick Jr. Channel.

 Reception

 The show was met with mixed reviews.
 Emily Ashby of Common Sense Media gave the show four stars out of five, saying that "the lively series exposes preschoolers to concepts of time."

 Merchandise

 Zodiak Rights, the Consumer Products Licensing division of the Zodiak Media Group, launched merchandise, including toys, books, games and clothing, internationally starting in fall 2013.
 Vivid Imaginations and Just Play were the master toy partners for Tickety Toc globally.
 International licensing agents represented Tickety Toc in the following countries: